-There are many ways to define Kolmogorov complexity and random sequences [28]; it is therefore desirable to aim for results that are true in as general case as possible.
-In view of this desire, in the following text, we will not use any specific version of these definitions; instead, we will assume that Definition 2 is true.
+There are many ways to define Kolmogorov complexity and random sequences [30]; it is therefore desirable to aim for results that are true in as general case as possible.
+In view of this desire, in the following text, we will not use any specific version of these definitions; instead, we will assume that Definition 4 holds.

-The general results that we will prove under this definition can be also applied to different bounded versions of Kolmogorov complexity-related randomness - as long as these versions satisfy our Definition 2.
+The general results that we will prove under this definition can be also applied to different bounded versions of Kolmogorov complexity-related randomness - as long as these versions satisfy our Definition 4.

+5.6.
 The definition of a set of typical elements is consistent: a proof.
-It is possible to prove that abnormal elements do exist [11]; moreover, we can select T for which abnormal elements are as rare as we want: for every probability distribution p on the set U and for every ε , there exists a set T for which the probability $p(x \notin T)$ of an element to be abnormal is $\leq \varepsilon$:
+It is possible to prove that abnormal elements do exist [13]; moreover, we can select T for which abnormal elements are as rare as we want: for every probability distribution p on the set U and for every ε , there exists a set T for which the probability $p(x \notin T)$ of an element to be abnormal is $\leq \varepsilon$:

-Proposition 1.
-For every probability measure μ on a set U (in which all definable sets are measurable), and for every $\varepsilon > 0$, there exists a set T of typical elements for which $\mu(T) > 1 - \varepsilon$.
+Proposition 2.
+Let U be a set, and let μ be a probability measure on the set U in which all \mathcal{L} -definable sets are μ -measurable.
+Then, for every $\varepsilon > 0$, there exists a set T of typical elements that is μ -measurable and for which $\mu(T) > 1 - \varepsilon$.